-Your new baby has special health needs that are different from an adult's, and it is important that you pick a pediatrician-a doctor who specializes in children's health-to take care of your child's needs.
-ACCESS has board-certified pediatricians, many of whom speak Spanish and other languages, who can help your child grow up as healthy as possible.
+Your new baby has special health needs that are different from an adult's, and it is important that you pick a pediatrician-a doctor who specializes in children's health-to take care of your child's health.
+ACCESS has Board-certified pediatricians, many of whom speak Spanish and other languages, who can help your child grow up as healthy as possible.
 Your child's new doctor will provide regular check-ups, advice on nutrition, guidance on common childhood illnesses and the immunizations your child needs to fight life-threatening diseases.
+Before you leave the hospital, you should schedule a well baby visit one week after birth.

-Immunizations to Protect Your Baby
+Immunizations for Your Baby

-Immunizations are very important for fighting many childhood diseases that your baby's body may not be strong enough to fight on its own.
+Immunizations are important for fighting many childhood diseases that your baby's body may not be strong enough to fight on its own.
 It is highly recommended that your child receives the following immunizations before he or she turns two years old: